gardener/gardener/docs/deployment/deploy_gardenlet_manually.md

   You need to configure this information in the `Seed` configuration.
   Gardener uses this information to check that the shoot cluster isn’t created with overlapping CIDR ranges.

-- Every Seed cluster needs an Ingress controller which distributes external requests to internal components like grafana and prometheus.
+- Every seed cluster needs an Ingress controller which distributes external requests to internal components like Grafana and Prometheus.
 Gardener supports two approaches to achieve this:

 a.
 Gardener managed Ingress controller and DNS records.
-For this configure the following lines in your [Seed resource](../../example/50-seed.yaml):
+For this, configure the following lines in your [Seed resource](../../example/50-seed.yaml):
 ```yaml
 spec:
   dns: